Object-Centric Diffusion for Efficient Video Editing: Abstract

 \section{Abstract}

 Diffusion-based video editing have reached impressive quality and can transform either the global style, local structure, and attributes of given video inputs, following textual edit prompts.
 However, such solutions typically incur heavy memory and computational costs to generate temporally-coherent frames, either in the form of diffusion inversion and/or cross-frame attention.
 In this paper, we conduct an analysis of such inefficiencies, and suggest simple yet effective modifications that allow significant speed-ups whilst maintaining quality.
-Moreover, we introduce Object-Centric Diffusion, coined as OCD, to further reduce latency by allocating computations more towards foreground edited regions that are arguably more important for perceptual quality.
-We achieve this by two novel proposals: i) Object-Centric Sampling, decoupling the diffusion steps spent on salient regions or background, allocating most of the model capacity to the former, and ii) Object-Centric 3D Token Merging, which reduces cost of cross-frame attention by fusing redundant tokens in unimportant background regions.
+Moreover, we introduce Object-Centric Diffusion, to fix generation artifacts and further reduce latency by allocating more computations towards foreground edited regions, arguably more important for perceptual quality.
+We achieve this by two novel proposals: i) Object-Centric Sampling, decoupling the diffusion steps spent on salient or background regions and spending most on the former, and ii) Object-Centric Token Merging, which reduces cost of cross-frame attention by fusing redundant tokens in unimportant background regions.
 Both techniques are readily applicable to a given video editing model \textit{without} retraining, and can drastically reduce its memory and computational cost.
 We evaluate our proposals on inversion-based and control-signal-based editing pipelines, and show a latency reduction up to 10$\times$ for a comparable synthesis quality.

-\blfootnote{$^*$Work completed during internship at Qualcomm Technologies, Inc.} \blfootnote{$^{\dagger}$Qualcomm AI Research is an initiative of Qualcomm Technologies, Inc.}
+Project page: \href{https://qualcomm-ai-research.github.io/object-centric-diffusion}{\texttt{qualcomm-ai-research.github.io/object-centric-diffusion}}. \keywords{Video Editing \and Efficiency \and Object-Centric \and Diffusion}